RC Power Supply Guide: Don't Starve Your RC Charger

 At this time, I was fortunate enough to get an email from a very nice fellow by the name of Mike with an RC helicopter question.
 During our correspondence, somehow the topic of my iCharger 4010 Duo powering dilemma came up.

-Mike, as luck would have it (using his extensive electrical and computer engineering know how), had been working on a modular RC power supply system that could fill his power needs, mine, and many other RCer's at not only an affordable price, but one that could also run on a normal 120VAC supply voltage.
+Mike, as luck would have it (using his extensive electrical and computer engineering know how), had been working on a modular RC power supply system using used DPS 600PB server PS's that could fill his power needs, mine, and many other RCer's at not only an affordable price, but one that could also run on a normal 120VAC supply voltage.

 So What's A Modular RC Power Supply?

-Simply put, you can economically and easily add multiple modified supplies together in series or in parallel to increase the output voltage, amperage, or both, exactly the same way batteries can be hooked up in series or parallel to increase the voltage and capacity.
-This is something you can't do with most off the shelf power supplies.
+Simply put, you can economically and easily add multiple, specially modified server power supplies together in series or in parallel to increase the output voltage, amperage, or both, exactly the same way batteries can be hooked up in series or parallel to increase the voltage and/or capacity.
+This is something you can't do with off the shelf power supplies.

-As a newbie, you can start out with one quality RC power supply very inexpensively.
+As a newbie, you can start out with one quality modded RC power supply very inexpensively.

 Then as and if your charging needs grow or change (either with more chargers or a more powerful one), you can just purchase and modify additional server supplies as required, again at a very reasonable cost.